reneeduijzers/Arti-Farti-Store/README.md

 - Fetching data with UseEffect and Axios
 - Sequelize as ORM
 - React Bootstrap
+- Backend is deployed by Heroku

-## Renee's Arti-Farti-Store Online
+## Online

-You can find working version [here](https://artworkstore-reneeduijzers.netlify.app).
+You can find a working version [here](https://artworkstore-reneeduijzers.netlify.app).

 ## Sample